harness/developer-hub/docs/chaos-engineering/chaos-faults/load/load.md

 <accordion color="green">
     <summary>Fault usage</summary>
 This fault determines the resilience of the application under load.
-It determines how quickly the application scale/recover to aviod such such a failure.
+It determines how quickly the application scale/recover to avoid such failure.
 </accordion>

 </FaultDetailsCard>